 Kia Sonet Engine

 In terms of mechanicals, the car is powered by the same engines options as the Hyundai Venue.
 This includes a 1.0-litre turbocharged petrol unit delivering 120 bhp and 171 Nm; a 1.5-litre diesel unit that produces 100 bhp and 240 Nm with the 6-speed manual and 115 bhp with 250 Nm of torque with the automatic.
 There's also a NA petrol engine in the form of a 1.2-litre unit producing 83 PS of power and 144 Nm of torque.
-The gearbox options includes a 5-speed manual, 6-speed manual, 6-speed AT, 7-speed dual-clutch automatic and an iMT gearbox.
+The gearbox options include a 5-speed manual, 6-speed manual, 6-speed AT, 7-speed dual-clutch automatic and an iMT gearbox.

 Tata Nexon Engine